QuantEcon/python_lecture_sandpit/source/rst/cattle_cycles.rst

 .. contents:: :depth: 2

-In addition what's in Anaconda, this lecture will need the following libraries
+In addition what's in Anaconda, this lecture uses the quantecon library

 .. code-block:: ipython
   :class: hide-output

   !pip install quantecon

-This notebook uses the DLE class to construct the "Cattle Cycles" model of Rosen, Murphy and Scheinkman (1994) :cite:`rosen1994cattle`
+This lecture uses the DLE class to construct instances of  the "Cattle Cycles" model of Rosen, Murphy and Scheinkman (1994) :cite:`rosen1994cattle`

 That paper constructs a rational expectations equilibrium model to understand sources of recurrent cycles in US cattle stocks and prices

-We will need the following imports
+We make the following imports

 .. code-block:: ipython